 The Ralph M. Besse Library is located between the Mullen Academic Building and the Dauby Science Center.
-The Library complex includes the Learning Commons, a stamp room, an archives collection, study rooms, other special collections; and snack, study, and lounge areas.

-The Media Center, located within the library, offers media carrels, in addition to a collection of multi-media materials with limited circulation.
+The Library complex includes the Learning Commons, a stamp room, an archives collection, study rooms, other special collections; self-serve café, study, and lounge areas.
+Audio Visual Services, located within the library, offers media carrels, in addition to a collection of multi-media materials with limited circulation.